zcyphygeodesy/AntiHeightanomalytogravf/README.md

     Input parameters: calcpntfl - the calculation point file name on the equipotential boundary surface.
 The record format of the input calculation point file: ID (point no / point name), longitude (decimal degrees), latitude (decimal degrees), ellipsoidal height (m), ......
     Input parameters: boundryfl - the ellipsoidal height grid file of the boundary surface .
 The grid will be employed to calculate the integral distance where the height anomaly grid is located.
     Input parameters: ksigrdfl - the residual height anomaly grid file name on the surface.
 The same grid specifications are required for the ellipsoidal height grid of the boundary surface and residual height anomaly grid on the surface.
 ## (1) Module for computation of other field elements from height anomaly
     AntiKsitogravfd(calcpntfl,boundryfl,ksigrdfl,dr)
     The output file reslt.txt, whose record format: Behind the record of the calculation point file, appends 4 columns of attributes including residual gravity anomaly, residual gravity disturbance and residual vertical deflection southward and westward.
-## (2) Module for numerical integral of Poisson on residual field element
+## (2) Module for Poisson integral operation on residual field element
     real*8 function PoissonBLH(BLH,gra,sfh,nlat,nlon,hd,dr,GRS)
     Input parameters: BLH(3) - longitude (decimal degrees), latitude (decimal degrees), ellipsoidal height (m) of the calculation point.
     Input parameters: sfh(nlat,nlon) - the ellipsoidal height grid of the boundary surface, which employed to calculate the integral distance.